tinvukhac/sjml-resources/README.md

 2. Add conda to your $PATH variable: /home/your_username/anaconda3/condabin
 3. Move to the project directory: cd */deep-spatial-join
 4. Follow this tutorial to create an environment from our environment.yml file: [Creating an environment from an environment.yml file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)
 5. Activate the environment.
-Now you are ready to play with the model!
+Now you are ready to play with the models!

 ### Brief description of the source code
 * main.py: the endpoint to run the program.
+*
 * datasets.py: data pre-processing module
 * data/histograms: contains csv files, which are the histograms of input datasets (to be fed into the CNN layers).
 * data/tabular: contains csv files, which are the tabular feature of the input datasets (to be fed into the MLP layer).